raspberrypilearning/xai-challenge-startup/en/step_6.md

 The warm-up projects for each data type are:

-**Images:** [Seefood](https://projects.raspberrypi.org/en/projects/xai-challenge-image-classifier){:target="_blank"}: Create a machine learning classifier that can tell whether a picture is of a hotdog...or not.
+**Images:** [Seefood](https://projects.raspberrypi.org/en/projects/xai-challenge-image-classifier){:target="_blank"}: Create a machine learning classifier that can predict whether a picture is of a hotdog...or not.

-**Audio:** [Chatterbox](https://projects.raspberrypi.org/en/projects/xai-challenge-audio-classifier){:target="_blank"}: Create a machine learning model that can control a character on screen when it hears the words 'left', 'right', 'up', or 'down'.
+**Audio:** [Chatterbox](https://projects.raspberrypi.org/en/projects/xai-challenge-audio-classifier){:target="_blank"}: Create a machine learning model that can control a character on screen when you say the words 'left', 'right', 'up', or 'down'.

-**Text:** [Hero or Villain](https://projects.raspberrypi.org/en/projects/xai-challenge-text-classifier){:target="_blank"}: Create a machine learning model that can tell whether the text you enter would most likely be said by a hero or a villain.
+**Text:** [Hero or Villain](https://projects.raspberrypi.org/en/projects/xai-challenge-text-classifier){:target="_blank"}: Create a machine learning model that can predict whether the text you enter would most likely be said by a hero or a villain.

 --- /task ---